SRKH/S4NN/README.md

 `$ sudo pip install cupy`

 The pre-trained wight matrix is available at weights.npy file.
+To use it, you should set loading=True.